ravendevteam/construct/README.md

 Made for Windows 11.

 ## Installation
-You can download Scratchpad [here](https://ravendevteam.org/software/construct).
+You can download Construct [here](https://ravendevteam.org/software/construct).

 To compile from source, make sure you have Python 3.12.4, and Nuitka.
 Install the necessary dependencies from `requirements.txt`, then run `build.bat`.